tagae/eclectex/README.md

 ### Git-managed projects

-Start by adding eclecTeX as a remote repository:
+You can add eclecTeX as a plain submodule:

-    git remote add eclectex git@github.com:tagae/eclectex.git

-You can then pull any branch of the library you need:
+    git submodule add -b base --name eclectex -- ~/Projects/eclectex eclectex git ci -m "Added eclecTeX submodule."

+and create a `config' branch where you manage the desired configuration:

+    cd eclectex
+    git checkout -b config

+and then pull in all desired submodules into your current configuration:

-    git pull eclectex document-keywords
+    git pull origin university-course-notes

-Each branch automatically includes needed dependencies.
+    git commit -m "Added university-course-notes."